SHOWS AND TICKETS

 AND reset dates

-First awarded in 1922 and formalized in 1935, The Drama League Awards are the oldest theatrical honors in America.
-They are the only major theatrical awards chosen by the entire theatre community – specifically, by the thousands of Drama League members nationwide who attend Broadway and off-Broadway productions.
-The membership includes award-winning actors, designers, directors, playwrights, producers, industry veterans, critics and dedicated audiences from across the nation.
+First awarded in 1922 and formalized in 1935, the Drama League Awards are the oldest theatrical honors in America.
+They are the only major theatrical awards chosen by the entire theater community — specifically, by the thousands of Drama League members nationwide who attend Broadway and off-Broadway productions.
+The membership includes award-winning actors, designers, directors, playwrights, producers, industry veterans, critics, and dedicated audiences from across the nation.
+The awards ceremony consists of a nominees' cocktail reception, luncheon, and awards presentation.

 Amy Helm's deep musical roots were enriched by a lifetime of exposure to the finest expressions of American musical tradition.
 Combined with her stunning vocal and other creative gifts, those roots have grown up to reveal a spellbinding artist who moves easily through a broad range of musical styles.